CodingDancerSky/CourseraSpecilization/Data-Science/ReadMe.md

 ## Coursera Data Science Specialization ##

+This Specialization  covers the concepts and tools you'll need throughout the entire data science pipeline, from asking the right kinds of questions to making inferences and publishing results.

 ### Xiangzhu Long ###

 I had been working on this Specialization from Nov 2014 to September 2015 without certificates.